 Some states require a certain number of continuing education hours to maintain your massage therapy license.
 The number of hours varies by state.
 You can find out what the requirements are for the state you want to work in at the AMTA website.

 Tips for becoming a massage therapist

 If you have an interest in anatomy, physiology, working with your hands, and helping others relieve stress, recover from injuries, and alleviate chronic pain, you have the main ingredients to become a massage therapist.
-Here are some tips on how you can become a successful massage therapist:

 Research the requirements